Summer and January Term Aid

 Do I need to file an application for Summer financial aid?

 Yes.
 You must file a Free Application for Federal Student Aid (FAFSA) annually.
-Additionally, you need to fill out a Request for Summer Aid; this form can be found in WEBCAT once summer course registration is available, click on Financial Aid tab, complete and submit.
+Additionally, you need to fill out a Request for Summer Aid form; this form can be found in WEBCAT once summer course registration is available.
+Please see the "Applying for Summer Term Aid Tutorial" on our Tutorials Page for assistance.

 Do I need to be enrolled in coursework during the Summer to qualify for summer aid?